joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     sudo /sbin/chkconfig rabbitmq-server on
     sudo /etc/init.d/rabbitmq-server start

-Verify operation with the RabbitMQ Web UI: Username is "guest", password is "guest" - http://<IP ADDRESS>:55672.
+Verify operation with the RabbitMQ Web UI: Username is "guest", password is "guest" - `http://<SENSU-SERVER>:55672`.
 Protocol amqp should be bound to port 5672 and amqp/ssl on port 5671.

-Finally, let's create a `sensu` vhost and a `sensu` user/password on our rabbit:
+Finally, let's create a `/sensu` vhost and a `sensu` user/password on our rabbit:

     rabbitmqctl add_vhost /sensu
     rabbitmqctl add_user sensu mypass